-- 1. To offer advanced level studies in the history of Christianity in the Pacific. - 2.
-To encourage the writing of Pacific Church history by Pacific Islanders with special reference to: (a) the importance of a wide background reading; (b) the skills of self-guided research and critical analysis of documentary material. - 3.
+- 1. To offer advanced level studies in the history of Christianity in the Pacific. - To encourage the writing of Pacific Church history by Pacific Islanders with special reference to: (a) the importance of a wide background reading; (b) the skills of self-guided research and critical analysis of documentary material. - 3.
 To provide the Pacific Churches with scholars of history, equipped both to teach history at an advanced level and more generally to contribute to the awareness by Pacific people of their own history.

-D20GE01

-P30CF01 History of the Ecumenical Movement (Core course)
+History of the Ecumenical Movement (Core course)

-P30CF02 History of the Ecumenical Movement in the Pacific (Core
+History of the Ecumenical Movement in the Pacific (Core

 course)

-P30SF03 Studies in Global Christianity (SC)

-P30SF04 The Rise of Charismatic Christianity (SC)
+Understanding Key Texts of the Reformation(SC)

+Understanding Key Texts in Modern Pacific Church History

+(SC)

-P30MF01 Thesis Seminar 01
+Thesis Seminar 01

-P30MF02 Thesis Seminar 02
+Thesis Seminar 02

-P30MF03 Thesis Seminar 03
+Thesis Seminar 03

-P30MF04 Thesis Seminar 04
+Thesis Seminar 04

 P70SF01 Thesis 01

 P70SF02 Thesis 02

 P70SF03 Thesis 03

 P30MF05 Thesis Seminar 05

 P30MF06 Thesis Seminar 06

 P30MF07 Thesis Seminar 07

 P30MF08 Thesis Seminar 08

-P30SF03 Studies in Global Christianity (SC)

-P30SF04 The Rise of Charismatic Christianity (SC)
+P30SF01 Understanding Key Texts of the Reformation (SC)

+P30SF02 Understanding Key Texts in Modern Pacific Church

+History(SC)